sagemath/sagewiki_to_gh-2022-10-10/days32.md

 == Dates/Location ==

  * Aug 21-25, 2011 near Seattle, Washington at [[http://www.wallacefallslodge.com/|Wallace Falls Lodge]] (we booked the entire lodge, so you don't have to book a room)
+ * Check in time is 3pm on Sunday August 21 and checkout is at 11am on Thur Aug 25.
+If for some reason you want to extend your dates, let me know.
+You could get a room in Seattle for a day or two, or something.
  * Floorplan: [[attachment:floorplan.jpg]] (15 beds)

 == Mailing List ==